 One pillowcase shows a quote from Mahmoud Darwish’s poem ‘In Praise of the High Shadow’: “How we’d love the navy blue except the broken shadow above the sea.”
 The other pillow case comes from Darwish’s poem ‘Diary of a Palestinian wound’ and reads: “Tell her I’m fine… My homeland is not a suitcase and I am not a traveller.”

-This pillowcase’s cotton fabric is made in Hebron; it is designed by artist Ayed Arafah and screen-printed and tailored in Bethlehem.
+This pillowcase’s cotton fabric is made in Al-Khalil (Hebron); it is designed by artist Ayed Arafah, and is screen-printed and tailored in Bethlehem.

 - Ayed Arafeh (PS)

 Ayed Arafah was born in Jerusalem and grew up in Dheisheh refugee camp.
 Nowadays, he works and lives in Ramallah.
 He has a BA degree in contemporary visual art from The International Academy of Art and a BA in social work from Al Quds Open University.
 Combining classic and contemporary media, he explores the conceptual image that aims to motivate a better understanding about the self (my self and others) in relation with society’s issues related to politics, culture and economics.
 His aim is to engage with different levels of society.

 - George Qarra’a (PS)